nonzzz/no-bump/README.md

-# Bump
+# NoBump

-Bump is a zero configuration bundler.It base on rollup and you can customize it by your self.
+### OverView

-It provides `rollup-plugin-swc3`,`@rollup/plugin-commonjs`,`@rollup/plugin-node-resolve`,`rollup-plugin-postcss` by default.
+NoBump is an zero configuration bundler.
+It based on rollup and you can customize it by a easy way.
+Let you work with rollup with a light way.

 ### Install